UBC-FRESH/dbhdistfit/docs/howto/hps_api.md

 )
 ```

-Inspect the goodness-of-fit metrics (RSS, AIC/AICc, BIC, chi-square) and residual summaries that are
+Inspect the goodness-of-fit metrics (RSS, AIC/AICc, BIC, chi-square, KS, CvM, AD) and residual
-now populated automatically:
+summaries that are now populated automatically:

 ```python
 for result in results: